umarhasyimas/Pot-O_Media-VA-Extract/README.md

 ---

 **Note**: Beware of the false virus detection.
 Only 6 from 74 security vendor detected the build version (.exe) as a virus.
-The code itself doesn't produce virus, but when compiled with Pyinstaller, the compiled version detected as virus, see: https://www.virustotal.com/gui/file/89ea15e66c295a29fde087965fc01037e243337a85de8d46a85e1a69b89a6c48/detection
+The code itself doesn't produce virus, but when compiled with Pyinstaller, my compiled version detected as virus, see: https://www.virustotal.com/gui/file/89ea15e66c295a29fde087965fc01037e243337a85de8d46a85e1a69b89a6c48/detection
+With that in mind, maybe if you compile it yourself, the problem with false virus detection can have different result.